Dementia

 Offer:

-• Range of activities to promote wellbeing tailed to the patient's preferences
+• Range of activities to promote wellbeing tailored to the patient's preferences

 • Group cognitive stimulation therapy (for mild to moderate dementia)